Paul Mbong

-Paul Mbong (born 2 September 2001) is a Maltese professional footballer who plays as a right winger for Serbian SuperLiga club Čukarički and the Malta national team.
+Paul Mbong (born 2 September 2001) is a Maltese professional footballer who plays as a right winger for Floriana and the Malta national team.

 Club career

 Mbong started his youth career with Hibernians, before joining Birkirkara in 2016.
 He made his senior team debut on 8 March 2019 in a 2–0 league win against Tarxien Rainbows.
 He scored his first goal on 16 February 2020 in a 4–1 league win against Valletta.

 International career

 Mbong made his senior team debut on 3 September 2020 in a 3–2 UEFA Nations League defeat against Faroe Islands.

 Personal life

 Mbong is of Nigerian descent.
 His father Essien Mbong was also a footballer and spent most of his career with Hibernians.
 He is the younger brother of fellow Maltese international Joseph Mbong and Siggiewi F.C forward Emmanuel Mbong.